SusanLFeuerbach/googlebooksapi/README.md

 In line for isbn infor, delete the isbn number, than replace with a var [queryString].
 We also added to end of URL "html?isbn=0307575853 during the creation of the code.

+Added CSS at home after class.
+Could not get css.less to work.